black and white bed linen

 Climate Resilience

-Millets are the hardiest, most resilient, and climate-adaptable crops in harsh, hot (up to 64 degrees Celsius) and drought environments.
-They are often last standing crops in drought seasons and will be the sustainable future food source amidst worsening climatic conditions.
-Millets are known to be the most secure crop for small farmers.
+Millets are among the hardiest and most resilient crops, thriving in harsh, hot (up to 64°C) and drought‑prone environments.
+They are often the last crops standing in drought seasons and represent a sustainable future food source amid worsening climatic conditions.
+Millets are also recognized as the most reliable crop for small farmers.

 low angle view photography of a gray building